 Other Vault tasks

-If you have the appropriate Vault privileges, here are some other tasks you may need to perform:
+Here are some other tasks you may need to do in Vault:

 - You can preserve specific messages and file as required by your organization's retention obligations.
 Review your retention policies and update them as needed.